borjkhani/digital-CV/README.md

 [Chaos](https://www.sciencedirect.com/science/article/pii/S016773221830878X)

+### Advanced Training and Coursework
+Dynamical Systems in Neuroscience: Bridging Electrophysiology and Nonlinear Dynamics Completed an advanced course based on [Eugene M. Izhikevich's](https://www.izhikevich.org/index.htm) renowned textbook on [Dynamical Systems in Neuroscience](https://www.izhikevich.org/publications/dsn.pdf), providing a comprehensive understanding of how dynamical systems theory applies to neuronal behavior.
+This training bridged the gap between electrophysiology and nonlinear dynamics, equipping me with analytical and computational tools to study the complex firing patterns of neurons.
+Key topics covered:
+Electrophysiology, phase plane analysis, bifurcation theory, and neuronal excitability.
+Conductance-based models like Hodgkin-Huxley and bursting phenomena in neurons.
+Mathematical modeling of synchronization and chaotic dynamics in neural systems.
+This course emphasized geometrical and reduction techniques, including phase portraits and bifurcation analysis, and applied these concepts to analyze neuronal systems.

 ## Design and Implementations
 ●	Laser Driver (10-bit Current Sink DAC): Designed and implemented a laser driver circuit with precise current control for optical applications.